-(a) New Instructors will be formally evaluated:

-- (1) during their probationary period;

-- (2) at the completion of the second year of appointment;

-- (3) every three (3) years subsequently.

-(b) Regular employees with existing continuing appointments shall be evaluated once every three (3) years.

-(c) Not withstanding the above time cycles, frequency of evaluation may vary:

-- (1) at the instructor's request; - (2) if the job duties have major changes in them;

-(3) if the instructor has a poor evaluation, an evaluation will occur again in the following year.
+- (a) New Instructors shall be formally evaluated: - (1) during their probationary period; - (2) at the completion of the second year of appointment; - (3) every three (3) years subsequently. - (b) Regular employees with existing continuing appointments shall be evaluated once every three (3) years. - (c) Notwithstanding the above time cycles, frequency of evaluation may vary: - (1) at the instructor's request; - (2) if the job duties have major changes in them; - (3) if the instructor has a poor evaluation, an evaluation shall occur again in the following year.

-34.4 Probationary Employees Evaluation
+33.4 Probationary Employees Evaluation

-(a) Probationary period is defined as a full academic year for the program or in the case of a term appointment, the equivalent of two (2) full-time teaching semesters.

-(b) Any regular employee will be subject to the probationary/evaluation process.

-(1) First Semester - support growth and mentoring oriented

-(i) Step 1 - The mentor is identified by the Dean in consultation with the instructor.
-The identified mentor will possess provincial teaching certification or a Provincial Instructor's Diploma or combination of educational and instructional experience.

-(ii) Step 2 - Interim student evaluation within six (6) weeks of appointment.
-Designated mentors will be provided with release time to perform the duties of a mentor.
+- (a) Probationary period is defined as a full academic year for the program or in the case of a term appointment, the equivalent of two (2) full-time teaching semesters. - (b) Any regular employee shall be subject to the probationary/evaluation process. - (1) First Semester support growth and mentoring oriented - (i) Step 1 The mentor is identified by the Dean in consultation with the instructor.
+The identified mentor shall possess provincial teaching certification or a Provincial Instructor's Diploma or combination of educational and instructional experience. - (ii) Step 2 Interim student evaluation within six (6) weeks of appointment.
+Designated mentors shall be provided with release time to perform the duties of a mentor.

-(iii) Step 3 - Mentor meets with the instructor two (2) weeks after student evaluation to discuss the results and schedule class observation time.
-At this time, the criteria for observation shall be established.

-(iv) Step 4 - Classroom observation takes place within three (3) weeks of the student evaluation.

-(v) Step 5 - Reflection and feedback takes place within one (1) week of the classroom observation.
-Mentor and instructor meet to discuss the results of the observations within two (2) weeks of the observation.

-(vi) Step 6 - Student report on teaching (SRT) at the end of the first $(1^{st})$ semester.

-(vii) Step 7 - Feedback on SRT.
-Within one (1) week of completion the Dean will meet with the instructor to review SRT and discuss issues that need to be addressed.
-At this time the criteria for observation in the second semester will be established.

-(2) Second Semester - probationary evaluation will take place during the second semester of instruction.
-The purpose of probationary evaluation is to determine the employee's suitability to the position and will be undertaken by the employee's Dean.

-(i) Step 1 - Classroom observation by the Dean within four (4) weeks of the commencement of the semester.
-Where the Dean is not qualified to evaluate instruction (possess provincial teaching certification or a Provincial Instructor's Diploma or combination of educational and instructional experience), the College in consultation with BCGEU will make other arrangements

-(ii) Step 2 - Reflection and feedback.
-Within one (1) week of the classroom observation, the Dean and instructor will meet to develop an action plan relating to issues to improve and strategies for improvement.
+- (iii) Step 3 Mentor meets with the instructor two (2) weeks after student evaluation to discuss the results and schedule class observation time.
+At this time, the criteria for observation shall be established. - (iv) Step 4 Classroom observation takes place within three (3) weeks of the student evaluation. - (v) Step 5 Reflection and feedback takes place within one (1) week of the classroom observation.
+Mentor and instructor meet to discuss the results of the observations within two (2) weeks of the observation. - (vi) Step 6 Student report on teaching (SRT) at the end of the first (1st) semester. - (vii) Step 7 Feedback on SRT.
+Within one (1) week of completion the Dean shall meet with the instructor to review SRT and discuss issues that need to be addressed.
+At this time the criteria for observation in the second semester shall be established. - (2) Second Semester probationary evaluation shall take place during the second semester of instruction.
+The purpose of probationary evaluation is to determine the employee's suitability to the position and shall be undertaken by the employee's Dean. - (i) Step 1 Classroom observation by the Dean within four (4) weeks of the commencement of the semester.
+Where the Dean is not qualified to evaluate instruction (possess provincial teaching certification or a Provincial Instructor's Diploma or combination of educational and instructional experience), the College in consultation with BCGEU shall make other arrangements - (ii) Step 2 Reflection and feedback.
+Within one (1) week of classroom observation, the Dean and instructor shall meet to develop an action plan relating to issues that need improvement and develop strategies for that improvement.

-Both Parties will sign the action plan.
-The College will provide for any cost involved or release time to implement the action plan.
+Both parties shall sign the action plan.
+The College shall provide for any cost involved or release time to implement the action plan.

-(iii) Step 3 - Student report on teaching will take place before the end of the second semester.

-(iv) Step 4 - The Dean will provide final feedback at the end of the second semester.

-(v) Step 5 - Letter to the employee from personnel stating that they have successfully/ unsuccessfully completed their probationary period.
-There may be a probationary extension if mutually agreed upon by both Parties and if the results of the probationary period are inconclusive regarding suitability.
+- (iii) Step 3 Student report on teaching shall take place before the end of the second semester. - (iv) Step 4 The Dean shall provide final feedback at the end of the second semester. - (v) Step 5 Letter to the employee from personnel stating that they have successfully/unsuccessfully completed their probationary period.
+If the results of the probationary period are inconclusive regarding suitability, there may be a probationary extension if mutually agreed upon by the parties.

-34.5 Regular Instructor Evaluation
+33.5 Regular Instructor Evaluation